Steve Gregory

-Stephen 'Steve' Gregory (born 1945) is an English jazz saxophonist and composer.
+Stephen Gregory (born 1945) is an English jazz saxophonist and composer.
 He plays tenor, alto, soprano and baritone saxophone as well as the flute.

 Biography and career

 Gregory was born in London.
-At St. Paul's School he learned guitar and piano and played clarinet in the school orchestra.
+At St. Paul's School, he learned guitar and piano and played clarinet in the school orchestra.
 He turned down a place at the prestigious Guildhall School of Music and Drama to become a professional musician.
-Soon he was playing with The Alan Price Set and was in demand for session work, playing for people like Screamin' Jay Hawkins, Fleetwood Mac and others.
-Alongside Bud Beadle he provided the saxophone for the 1969 hit "Honky Tonk Women" by The Rolling Stones.
+Soon he was playing with the Alan Price Set and was in demand for session work, playing for artists such as Fleetwood Mac (on the second album Mr. Wonderful and early takes of "Need Your Love So Bad"), Ginger Baker's Air Force (on Ginger Baker's Air Force 2), and others.
+Alongside Bud Beadle, he provided the saxophone for the 1969 hit "Honky Tonk Women" by the Rolling Stones.
 He also played with Georgie Fame and Geno Washington.

 Gregory began to branch out, continuing to play with Georgie Fame but also recording and playing with bands like Ginger Baker's Air Force, Gonzalez, Linda Lewis, Boney M. and Rocky Sharpe and the Replays.
-Gregory also played saxophone on Andy Fairweather Low's 1975 album, La Booga Rooga.
+Gregory also played saxophone on Andy Fairweather Low's 1975 album La Booga Rooga.
 He also spent some time in Nigeria, playing with Fela Kuti at his Afrika Shrine.